 The Dow TRIGA Research Reactor was constructed as a 100 kilowatt nuclear reactor by General Atomics, Incorporated.
-This facility was installed in 1966-1967 and achieved initial criticality on July 6,1967, under license R-108.
+This facility was installed in 1966-1967 and achieved initial criticality on July 6, 1967, under license R-108.
 The reactor was fueled with 75 stainless steel-clad TRIGA elements and one aluminum-clad TRIGA element, containing 235-uranium as nominally 20% enriched uranium in the uranium zirconium-hydride fuel.
 The reactor is used within the Analytical Sciences of The Dow Chemical Company as part of a research program involving neutron activation analysis, isotope production, neutron radiography, and irradiation studies.

 The core located near the bottom of a 20 by 6 right cylinder pool.
 The exterior of the pool is covered with felt and pitch to limit corrosion.
-Additionally the pit is encased by a corrugated steel tank.
+Additionally the pit is encased by a 3 foot concrete shell which is then surrounded by a corrugated steel tank.
+There is no below grade access to the tank and there are no penetrations of the tank walls.